“All the Smoke”

 Michael’s work has bee exhibited in Rhinebeck, New York, Germany, Belgium, and a solo show at Fir Gallery in Beijing, China.

-Saxon JJ Quinn is a self-taught mixed media artist interested in the rough, the worn and the resilient.
+SAXON JJ QUINN is a self-taught mixed media artist interested in the rough, the worn and the resilient.
 Born in country Victoria, Saxon spent his childhood surrounded by creativity.
 His artist mother tied a basket to the ceiling of her studio where, as a baby, he would swing while she worked.
 As he grew older, he began sketching, painting and experimenting with clay, at times accidentally defacing her works in the process.

 After studying Communication Design and building his career in Melbourne, Saxon moved to New York City, immersing himself in the city and its urban patina.The beauty he found in the aged and weathered elements were cemented as the foundation of his creative work, and painting became the outlet.